-Gay Cambodia was not what you expected it to be!
-At Arthur & Paul, named after French poets Rimbaud and Verlaine who were much more than just friends, I took a naked dive.
-Clothing was optional at this men-only hotel, but I got impressed by something else.
-In densely built Phnom Penh, it was not typical to find swimming pools that were 1,80 m in depth.
-A young gay Khmer got into the water and started drowning just in front of me!
-I jumped to the rescue and, after he stopped coughing, the flirting started!
-I’ve heard about various seducing tactics.
-But I didn’t yet have the chance to experience someone endangering his life only to draw attention.
-Like many Cambodians, this one didn’t know how to swim.
-But, following the irresistible gay pride, he jumped into the deep water anyway!
+At Arthur & Paul, named after French poets Rimbaud and Verlaine who were much more than just friends, I take a naked dive.
+Clothing is optional at this men-only hotel, but I got impressed by something else.
+In densely built Phnom Penh, it’s rare to find swimming pools that are 1,80 m in depth.
+A young gay Khmer hops into the water and starts drowning just in front of me.
+I jump to the rescue and, after he stops coughing, the flirting starts.

 Sex is not a family affair

-Arthur & Paul functioned both as a hotel for private guests and as a gay spa for everyone else.
-Supposedly, many young gay Khmers visited it in the hope of finding their very own expat, possibly a future husband.
-Interracial love in Cambodia was sometimes rooted in the economic exchange as well.
+Arthur & Paul functions both as a hotel for private guests and as a gay spa for everyone else.
+Supposedly, many young gay Khmers visit it in the hope of finding their very own expat, possibly a future husband.
+Interracial love in Cambodia is sometimes rooted in the economic exchange as well.

-“The wedding in Cambodia is a business arrangement”, one expat living in the capital of Cambodia tried to assure me.
+“The wedding in Cambodia is a business arrangement”, one expat living in the capital of Cambodia tries to assure me.
 “The whole family sleeps in the same room, together with a car and a motorbike.
 For sex, one needs to go to the guesthouse.
-The woman keeps the money in the house, and she gives it to a man if he wants to have sex.
-Ninety percent of older than 14 go to the prostitute”, he claimed.
+The woman keeps the money in the house, and she gives it to the man if he wants to have sex.
+Ninety percent of older than 14 go to the prostitute”, he claims.

 Gay Khmer living in discretion and denial